2024-2028

 • Maintain indicators of strong institutional fiscal health

-• Improve staffing turnover rates
+• Reduce staffing turnover rates

 5. COMMUNITY ENGAGEMENT

-• Improve College visibility and reputation in the community
+• Improve college visibility and reputation in the community

 SVC Strategic Priorities: Outcomes, KPIs, Metrics, and Targets

-Outcome Statement #1:
+Outcome Statement #1a:

 Improve completion rates for all degree-seeking students